 - What is a “domestic concern”?
 A domestic concern is any “person” (whether an individual or business entity) that is a citizen or resident of the United States or that is formed under U.S. state or federal law.
 U.S. nationals living abroad may be classified as domestic concerns as well.

 - Who qualify as “certain foreign nationals”?
 Foreign nationals that are subject to the FCPA include citizens of foreign countries and foreign non-issuer entities that commit acts “in furtherance” of the payment of illegal bribes.
+This is why an experienced FCPA attorney that is a former DOJ attorney is so important.

 2. How Does the FCPA Apply?